IntuitionMachine/TrustProtocol-Contract/README.md

 # TrustProtocol-Contract
-ERC20 token for assets tokenized on the TrustToken Platform.
+Prototype ERC20 token for assets tokenized on the TrustToken Platform.

 ## Instructions
 ```